Superior Court - Judge Deah B. Warren

 About Judge Warren:

-Judge Warren has also regularly committed her time and energy to the greater community as an instructor, coach, and mentor.
-She has been a regular conference speaker and presenter on the topic of trial practice and procedure to attorneys, law enforcement, and citizens.
-Judge Warren coached Georgia State University College of Law’s mock trial team, winning the 2017 ‘William Daniel National Trial Competition’.
-She was also an attorney coach with Jonesboro High School for their 2016 State Mock Trial State Championship, for which she was recognized by the Georgia House of Representatives in House Resolution 1937.
-Judge Warren previously taught litigation instruction at a weeklong course for new prosecutors for over 10 years and lectured on delivering closing arguments.
+Judge Warren also regularly commits her time and energy to the greater community as a volunteer, instructor, coach, and mentor.
+She regularly volunteers with the Circles USA movement to end poverty.
+She serves as the Student Programs Committee Co-Chair for the Georgia Association of Black Women Attorneys, where she has helped plan and execute development programs for students in local colleges, universities, and law schools.
+She has been a regular conference presenter on the topics of trial practice and court procedure to judges, attorneys, law enforcement, and citizens.
+Judge Warren taught litigation for over 10 years at the “Basic Litigation Bootcamp,” an annual weeklong course for new prosecutors.
+She served as head coach of the Georgia State University College of Law mock trial team, winning the 2017 ‘William Daniel National Trial Competition’.
+She also was an assistant coach with the Jonesboro High School mock trial team, winning the 2016 State Mock Trial State Championship.
+She was among those recognized by the Georgia House of Representatives in House Resolution 1937 for that accomplishment.

 Judge Warren is a native of Memphis, TN.
-She is a proud graduate of Spelman College, where she earned her Bachelor of Science in 2002.
+She is a proud graduate of Spelman College, where in 2002 she earned a Bachelor of Science in Computer Science with a minor in Mathematics.
 At Spelman, Judge Warren became a member of the Alpha Kappa Alpha Sorority, Inc., "Sweet" Mu Pi Chapter.
 Judge Warren obtained her law degree from Georgia State University College of Law, where she served as President of the Black Law Students Association (BLSA).
-She was also a member of the award winning Student Trial Lawyers Association mock trial team.
+She was also a member of the award-winning Student Trial Lawyers Association mock trial team.

-Judge Warren is a member of Alpha Kappa Alpha Sorority, Inc., Sigma Omega Omega Chapter; the Georgia Association of Black Women Attorneys (GABWA); the Gate City Bar Association; the Georgia Association of Women Lawyers (GAWL); the Douglas County Bar Association; and the Lawyers Club of Atlanta.
-She is also a member of the Leadership Douglas Class of 2024.
+Judge Warren is a member of Alpha Kappa Alpha Sorority, Inc., Sigma Omega Omega Chapter; the Georgia Association of Black Women Attorneys (GABWA); the Gate City Bar Association; the Georgia Association for Women Lawyers (GAWL); the Douglas County Bar Association; the Lawyers Club of Atlanta; and the Junior League of Douglas County.
+She is a 2024 graduate of Leadership Douglas.

 Judge Warren lives in Douglasville, GA.
 She is a member of Word of Faith Family Cathedral in Austell, GA.